OscarJin/Fixed-point-of-a-Iterative-Function/README.md

 # Fixed-point of a Iterative Function

+## Introduction

 Solution to a math problem about the fixed-points of a iterative function.

+You can clone and run the solution on Visual Studio 2017 (I am not sure whether it works on other versions since it is coded on the 2017 version)

-You can directly download the report in the Releases.
+If you are lazy, you can directly download the report in the Releases.

-Problem:
+## Problem

 ![Image text](./Problem.PNG)

+## Copyright

 Author: Jin Jiayi, Zhang Jiache, Cai Qingyuan and Guo Junyu